nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 takes all the aligned sequences from all samples in to account to validate the indels discovered from the mapping process and then realigns each read locally.
-We don’t have time to run it today, but the code is provided here if you want to run it on your own.
+We don’t have time to run it today, but the code is provided here if you want to run it on your own (GATK3 is not installed on the AWS server).

 <details>